 Clinical Science Program

 AUA College of Medicine students have networked with hospital administrators and medical professionals to secure excellent residency positions all over the United States and Canada.
-Our Clinical Sciences curriculum includes core and elective rotations in more than 35 hospitals throughout the U.S.
+Our Clinical Sciences curriculum includes core and elective rotations in almost 40 hospitals throughout the U.S.